 Without question, the most important consideration for choosing any summer camp is the staff that will be working with your child.
 Too many summer camp organisations rely on undergrads or high school students as their camp leaders, because they are often paid less.
-Alternative, even in the case that the staff are adults, they may have certain skills or expertise, but they may not necessarily be specially trained to work with children.
-This affects their ability to know how to work with children effectively, as well as potentially undermining their judgement in ensuring students safety and welfare.
+Alternatively, even in the case that the staff are adults, they may have certain skills or expertise, but they may not necessarily be trained to work with children.
+This affects their ability to know how to work with children effectively, as well as potentially undermining their judgement in ensuring students’ safety and welfare.

 One of the most appealing aspects of Pear Tree’s camps compared with most other organisations is that our camps are led by school teachers.
 These are school teachers that we have selected; in many cases, these are returning staff that work for us every spring/summer.
 It’s essential to us that our staff know how to work with children really well!